 By 31 March 2020, terrestrial / antenna broadcasts will complete migration to the DVB-T2 standard to enable HD broadcasting.
 After the upgrade you'll need a DVB-T2 compliant TV or set-top box to be able to watch terrestrial TV.

 New televisions have hybrid DVB-T/C tuners, meaning they can receive the signal in your building whether it uses the terrestrial/antenna or cable system.
-In 2018 it seems all new televisions are also DVB-T2-compliant.
+It seems all new televisions are also DVB-T2-compliant.
 However, confirm this when making the purchase.

 Important: If you intend to get premium channels and want to receive them directly to your TV, you will probably need to buy a cardreader / kortinlukija module.
 If however you will use a set top box or DVR / PVR to receive the signals, it will probably have a built-in cardreader.
 More information